Adolescents’ perceptions of traditional “mapacho” tobacco in Pucallpa: emerging findings from a qualitative study

 Soto C, Baezconde-Garbanati L, Schwartz SJ, et al. Stressful life events, ethnic identity, historical trauma, and participation in cultural activities: associations with smoking behaviors among American Indian adolescents in California.
 Addict Behav.
 2015;50:64-9. doi:10.1016/j.addbeh.2015.06.005

-Jeffrey RN, United States.
-Alkaloid composition of nicotiana rustica strains.
-Vol. 3.
-Beltsville: Dept. of Agriculture, Agricultural Research Service; 1957.
+Jeffrey RN.
+Alkaloid composition of Nicotiana rustica strains.
+Beltsville (MD): U.S. Department of Agriculture, Agricultural Research Service; 1957.
+Informe No. ARS 34-3.

 Drake C, Starcevich K, Wackowski O, et al. Sociodemographic and smoking characteristics associated with low perceived harm of “organic” and “additive-free” tobacco products among US adults.
 Nicotine Tob Res.
 2025;27(8):1467-72. doi:10.1093/ntr/ntae289